22 Pioneer Foods and Recipes From the 1800’s

 • ½ tsp baking powder

-The pioneers brought along cattle for milk and sometimes would butcher them.
-They didn’t exactly have the most tender meat!
-Other game wasn’t exactly tender either.
+The pioneers brought along cattle for milk and sometimes butchered them.
+The meat wasn’t exactly tender, either.

 To tenderize the meat, they used this recipe: